 Personnel Management: Supervision of federal employees.
-Service Unit and Area Office Administration including compliance with Equal Employment Opportunity (EEO) and EEO appeals, responding to Inspector General investigations, acting as reviewing official on personnel actions and grievances.
+Service Unit and Area Office Administration including compliance with Equal Employment Opportunity (EEO) and EEO appeals, responding to Inspector General Investigations, acting as reviewing official on personnel actions and grievances.
 Responsible for affirmative action programs including Indian preference, EEO, merit promotion and Americans with Disabilities Act (ADA).

-Governing Body: Sets policy and has overall authority for the operation and performance of the federally-operated service units.
+Governing Body: Sets policy and has overall authority as the Chair of the Governing Board for the operation and performance and to assure the quality of care provided by the federally-operated service units.
 Major responsibilities include determination of policy, adoption of bylaws, rules and regulations for the provision of health care and rights and responsibilities of patients, and the establishment of a financial management and accountability system.